MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-setup.md

 - **Workspace member**.
 This role can manage templates and has access to all agreements.

 - **Template manager**.
-This role can manage templates and will not have access to all agreements by default.
+This role can manage templates and won't have access to all agreements by default.

 - **Creator**.
 This role can only access their own documents and generally work with other roles to generate agreements.
-They may also be agreements approvers.
+They might also be agreement approvers.

 ### Manage roles